IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 For this experiment four different baffles were used.
 These baffles forced the flow to go around the baffle on alternating sides of the reactor.
 The AD model more accurately represents the measured dye for this reactor.

+Observations: There are some dead zones in this test.
+The dye is not completely mixed in the reactor

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/sevenbaffle.png?raw=true" heights=110 width=427> </p>

 **Figure 5** Seven Baffles

 In this experiment a random assortment of seven baffles was used.
 Again, the AD model more accurately fits the measured data.

+Observations: we observed some side slip through the edges of the baffles because we did not tape the sides

 #### Conclusion